coshx/pure-ruby-curriculum/README.md

 * Exercise: We will write a parser for HTTP URIs.
 * Time: 2-4 hours

+##### Lesson 6: A Peek at Meta-Programming

+Goal: Inspire students with the possibilities of Ruby's powerful meta-programming facilities.
+Topics: RSpec, object hooks, super
+Exercise: Implement a Population mixin that counts the number of instances of Animal and its subclasses
+Time: 2 hours

 ### Reference Texts

 * [_Eloquent Ruby_](http://www.amazon.com/Eloquent-Ruby-Addison-Wesley-Professional-Series/dp/0321584104) (language reference)